telerik/maui-docs/controls/datagrid/commands/editing.md

 }
 ```

-Set the ViewModel class as BindingContext of the page:
+Set the `ViewModel` class as `BindingContext` of the page:

 ```C#
 this.BindingContext = new ViewModel();
 ```

-Then handle the BeginEdit action as a Command.
-First, create a class that inherits from the `DataGridCommand` and set its Id property accordingly.
-You would also need to override CanExecute and Execute methods as demonstrated in the example below:
+Then, handle the `BeginEdit` action as a `Command`.
+First, create a class that inherits from the `DataGridCommand` and set its `Id` property accordingly.
+You will also need to override the `CanExecute` and `Execute` methods as demonstrated in the example below:

 <snippet id='datagrid-commands-editing-beginedit'/>
 ```C#